-The Exchange proposes to amend Rule 7.12, which provides the methodology for determining when to halt trading in all stocks due to extraordinary market volatility, to delay the operative date of the pilot by which such Rule operates from the current scheduled date of February 4, 2013, until April 8, 2013, to coincide with the initial date of operations of the Regulation NMS Plan to Address Extraordinary Market Volatility ("LULD Plan").4 As proposed, the pilot period will begin and end at the same time [sic] the pilot period for the LULD Plan.
-The current Rule 7.12 would remain in effect until April 8, 2013.
-If the pilot is not either extended or approved permanently at the end of the pilot period, the current version of Rule 7.12 would be in effect.
+The Exchange proposes to amend Rule 133, which provides the methodology for determining when to halt trading in all stocks due to extraordinary market volatility, to delay the operative date of the pilot by which such Rule operates from the current scheduled date of February 4, 2013, until April 8, 2013, to coincide with the initial date of operations of the Regulation NMS Plan to Address Extraordinary Market Volatility ("LULD Plan").3 As proposed, the pilot period will begin and end at the same time as the pilot period for the LULD Plan.
+The current Rule 133 would remain in effect until April 8, 2013.
+If the pilot is not either extended or approved permanently at the end of the pilot period, the current version of Rule 133 would be in effect.

-Current Rule 7.12
+Current Rule 133

-In its current form,5 the rule provides for Level 1, 2, and 3 declines and specified trading halts following such declines.
-The values of Levels 1, 2 and 3 are calculated at the beginning of each calendar quarter, using 10%, 20% and 30%, respectively, of the average closing value of the DJIA for the month prior to the beginning of the quarter.
+The Exchange amended Rule 133 on June 6, 2012.4 The changes to Rule 133 are effective, but not operative until February 4, 2013.
+The current standard, set forth in the rules of other exchanges,5 provides for Level 1, 2, and 3 declines and specified trading halts following such declines.
+The values of Levels 1, 2 and 3 are calculated at the beginning of each calendar quarter, using 10%, 20% and 30%, respectively, of the average closing value of the Dow Jones Industrial Average ("DJIA") for the month prior to the beginning of the quarter.
 Each percentage calculation is rounded to the nearest fifty points to create the Levels' trigger points.
-The Exchange disseminates the new trigger levels quarterly to the media and via an Information Memo and [sic] is available on the Exchange's Web site.6 The values then remain in effect until the next quarterly calculation, notwithstanding whether the DJIA has moved and a Level 1, 2, or 3 decline is no longer equal to an actual 10%, 20%, or 30% decline in the most recent closing value of the DJIA.
+The values then remain in effect until the